The Power Of Positive Thinking Is Knowing HOW To Think

-Ever since the publication of "The Power Of Positive Thinking" by Norman Vincent Peale, the whole area of positive thinking is one of the first things that many people think of when it comes to most questions related to how to change your life.
+Ever since the publication of "The Power Of Positive Thinking" by Norman Vincent Peale, the practise of positive thinking is one of the first things that many people think of when it comes to most questions related to how to change your life.

 This makes sense as the nature and quality of your thoughts does have a significant bearing on your experience and interpretation of life.

 The following video clip by motivational speaker Brian Tracy summarises the traditional view of the power of positive thinking.

 Professor Richard Wiseman has undertaken a number of studies on "luck" over a 10 year period culminating in the publication of his findings in his book, "The Luck Factor".

 In summary, his findings show that "lucky" people are people who have consciously or unconsciously mastered the art of the power of positive thinking.
 Lucky people generate their own good fortune via four basic principles:

 They are skilled at creating and noticing chance opportunities.

 They make lucky decisions by listening to their intuition.

 They create self-fulfilling prophesies via positive expectations.